LondonHackspaceAI/common/Plans.md

   Suggestion to perhaps do some sessions Code dojo style (decide on a problem to solve/implement, someone (maybe changing) sits at the computer projected to the screen, the others tell how).

+* Meeting on Sun May 5 (7pm intended, ~7:15 actual start)

+  * two new members (Peter and James), Bob was there, too.
+Those three discuss a lot amongst them, we ponder various ways going forward.
+  * Peter demonstrated Jupyter
+  * Christian still didn't manage to watch videos.
+Showed Git slides (seemed a bit pointless though)
+  * Mentioned more path search work but holding showing it off until perhaps implementing tests, (newer algorithms?, optimizations, and) parallelism

 ## Next steps